• Home

 • Prepare crumble mixture: In the bowl of a food processor, add the oats, flour, sugar, baking powder, cinnamon and 1/8 teaspoon of salt.
 Pulse until the oats are mostly ground and ingredients are combined.
 Sprinkle the butter cubes evenly over the ingredients in the food processor.
 Pulse until the mixture resembles coarse crumbs.
 Add the vanilla extract and 2 tablespoons of water.
 Pulse until the mixture just begins to cling together and resemble a crumbly dough.
 Add another tablespoon of water if dough seems dry.
 (To test: Pick up a tablespoon of crumble dough.
 Squeeze the dough gently together – it should hold and cling together.)

-• Form crust and bake: Transfer half of the crumble dough (about 3 heaping cups) to the prepared baking dish.
+• Form crust: Transfer half of the crumble dough (about 3 heaping cups) to the prepared baking dish.
 Use your hands or the back of a measuring cup to press it evenly and firmly into the bottom of the pan to form an even, smooth crust.
 (Tip: Dampen your hands or the back of the measuring cup with water to prevent sticking.)

 • Bake crust: Transfer to the oven and bake the crust for 10 minutes, or until lightly golden in color.
 Remove from oven.